cilium/cilium/Documentation/gettingstarted/bandwidth-manager.rst

 ************************

-This guide explains how to configure Cilium's bandwidth manager to optimize TCP and UDP workloads and efficiently rate limit individual pods if needed through the help of EDT (Earliest Departure Time) and eBPF.
+This guide explains how to configure Cilium's bandwidth manager to optimize TCP and UDP workloads and efficiently rate limit individual Pods if needed through the help of EDT (Earliest Departure Time) and eBPF.

 The bandwidth manager does not rely on CNI chaining and is natively integrated